pohlai88/aibos-erp/packages/accounting/src/database/README.md

 These SQL files are used to:

-- Create database tables for standards compliance
+- Create database tables for accounting operations
-- Track MFRS/IFRS standard references
 - Manage Chart of Accounts templates
 - Audit compliance changes